saravanabalagi/imshowtools/README.md

 Open a jupyter notebook and use imshowtools as shown below:

 ### Show a Single Image

-To show a single image
 ```python
 from imshowtools import *
 imshow(your_image)
 ```

 ### Show Multiple Images

-To show multiple images
 ```python
 from imshowtools import *
 imshow(image_1, image_2, image_3)